Goldtope1/Call-Center-Analysis/README.md

 ![](call_center-analysis_transformation.png)

 Additional columns were added into the dataset, the name of day which groups the dates by name of days of the week, and the day of the week which attributes number to each day of the week.
-This was done to further categorize the date column into days and arrange it orderly
+This was done to further categorize the date column into days and arrange it orderly.
 The data was saved and loaded into the visualization pane

 ### DATA VISUALIZATION